helenmurugan/the-groomers-network/README.md

 ### Before Deployment
 Important points for before deployment
 1. The requirements for the project were added to a requirements.txt file using the command 'pip3 freeze > requirements.txt' in the terminal.
 2. In .gitignore, include env.py to ensure sensitive information is not pushed to GitHub.
-In settings.py, link SECRET_KEY to the env.py file where the secreat key variable is defined.
+3. In settings.py, link SECRET_KEY to the env.py file where the secret key variable is defined.
 3. In settings.py, set 'DEBUG = False' to prevent verbose error pages and to prevent Django serving static files itself instead of relying on Cloudinary.
 4. It is necessary to make migrations and migrate the models to the database before deployment.